fardeen-ahmed/Bug-bounty-Writeups/README.md

 ## Software and Data Integrity Failure

 | Software failure |<a href="https://blog.dixitaditya.com/pwning-a-server-using-markdown">Pwning a Server using Markdown</a>

-<a href="https://hackerone.com/reports/1596663">Admin can create a hidden admin account which even the owner can not detect and remove and do administrative actions on the application.</a>
+| Software failure |<a href="https://hackerone.com/reports/1596663">Admin can create a hidden admin account which even the owner can not detect and remove and do administrative actions on the application.</a>

 <a href="https://medium.com/pentesternepal/howifoundabuginapplewithinjustin5mind7357237d7a0">How I found a bug in Apple within just in 5min</a>